Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Does travel insurance cover the coronavirus?

-Your travel policy probably won’t extend protection for coronavirus-related claims after the virus became widely recognized.
-However, you have a few options to recover prepaid trip costs or to qualify for insurance coverage under special circumstances.
+Your travel policy probably won’t extend protection for coronavirus claims since it’s widely recognized as a risk.
+But you have a few options to recover your prepaid trip costs or qualify for insurance coverage under special circumstances.
 To find a policy with COVID-19 coverage, your best bet is to look at the policy’s language about pandemics, quarantine or COVID-19 — and ask the insurer questions for clarity.

 What's in this guide?